 Many homeowners also wonder, “Should you grease garage door tracks?”
 Garage door experts have differing opinions on this, with some recommending you clean and lubricate the tracks, while others suggest only cleaning them.
 Keeping the tracks clean and lubricating different components instead is the best way to ensure your door functions as it should.
 If you want to lubricate your garage door without the help of a professional, you can find equipment at most hardware stores.
 However, it’s always better to contact a service technician if you have any doubts about the process or what to use to lubricate a garage door.

 Before you inspect your overhead door and opener, prepare with a few more garage door maintenance tips.
 These suggestions will help you know when to conduct garage door maintenance and what to do during the process:

 - Move your car and other items out of the garage: Before you begin conducting garage door maintenance, move your car or any large items that might get in the way out of the garage.
 You’ll have enough room to work, and you’ll be able to easily reach different components of your garage door system for maintenance.

 - Listen to the door: One of the biggest clues that your garage door needs maintenance is loud noises during operation.
 When your garage door isn’t lubricated, aligned or balanced, you may hear grating or scraping noises.
 Your door should be relatively quiet as it opens or closes.
 If you notice it making odd noises it didn’t make before, it’s time for maintenance and, in some cases, repairs.

 - Be careful: Garage door systems are under extreme tension.
 Attempting to do any maintenance on garage door springs or certain components could lead to damaging your door.
-It could even cause injury or damage to anything you keep in your garage.
-Conduct maintenance carefully, sticking to areas like tracks and leaving delicate components to the professionals.
+It often causes injury or damage to you and anything you keep in your garage.
+Conduct maintenance carefully, wearing safety glasses and sticking to areas like tracks and leaving delicate components to the professionals.